VictoriaSCorreia/KingOfDiamonds/README.md

  ### **4** players remaining:

-If 2 players or more choose the same number, the number becomes invalid, meaning they will lose a point even if the number is closest to 4/5ths the average.
+If 2 players or more chooses the same number, the number becomes invalid, meaning they will lose a point even if the number is closest to 4/5ths the average.

  ### **3** players remaining: